Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 For Admins & IT Teams: Admins and IT teams gain enhanced control with improved security features, including stricter MFA policies and automated data classification.

-Scalable Flow enhancements also allow them to automate complex tasks without Apex code, making org management more efficient and compliant.
+Scalable Flow enhancements also let them automate complex tasks without Apex code, making org management more efficient and compliant.

-For CXOs & Decision-Makers: Executives and decision-makers also enjoy better real-time insights through upgraded dashboards and AI-powered analytics after the Salesforce Summer 25 release notes.
+For CXOs & Decision-Makers: Executives and decision-makers enjoy better real-time insights through upgraded dashboards and AI-powered analytics.

 We specialize in Salesforce support, implementation, and custom solutions tailored to your business needs.

-The Summer ’25 Release includes AI-powered insights for Sales and Marketing, enhancements to Data Cloud for better personalization, improved Slack GPT integration, Flow Builder upgrades, and retirement of older API versions for better performance and security
+The Summer ’25 release includes AI-powered insights for sales and marketing, enhancements to Data Cloud for better personalization, improved Slack GPT integration, Flow Builder upgrades, and the retirement of older API versions for better performance and security.

 How has Flow Builder been improved in Summer ’25?